-How to Set up a Google AdWords Campaign
+How to Set up a Google AdWords Campaign for 2020

 Are you ready to expand your current digital marketing efforts?

 Google's search engine receives an average of 40,000 searches per second.
 This means that it processes over 3.5 billion searches daily!

 Search engines like Google can be your key to a powerful and effective digital marketing strategy.

 Both paid advertising and Search Engine Optimization (SEO) can help you take advantage of the online audiences out there and increase your digital reach.

 Google AdWords, in particular, offers business owners a great means of paid online advertising.
 In fact, Google makes over $90 billion annually on ads alone!